data-integrations/wrangler/wrangler-docs/custom-directive.md

  * Text arguments are represented within quotes -- single or double.
 E.g. Old: `;`, New : `';'`
  * Expressions or conditions are now enclosed with a construct `exp: { condition or expression }`
  * Optional arguments are truly optional now.

+## Macros and Directives

+There are use-cases where a macro is specified in a pipeline for the directive in a Wrangle transform.
+In that we wouldn't want to fail for not recognizing it's a macro and as well be able to register the dynamically loadable directives (plugins) during that phase.
+Failing to register the directives in the configure phase would make the directive unusable during initialize causing the entire pipeline to fail.
+So, the approach that is being taken is as follows

+  * The `RecipeCompiler` recognizes the macros specified and skips them during the `configure` phase of a Wrangler Transform.
+  * Compilation will generate a list of all loadable directives.
+These are all the directives that have been specified with `pragma load-directives` statement.
+  * The dynamic loadable directives are then registered in the pipeline to be used.
+  * A 64-bit unqiue id is generated for each directive that is loaded dynamically and the information is passed through the plugin properties into `initialize()`.
+  * In `initialize()` the properties are retrieved and appropriate plugin id for the plugin name in the context of pipeline is extracted.
+Using that plugin id an instance of the class is created.

+All-in-All **Macros can be freely specified** in the Wrangler Transform plugin for the directive configuration.

 ## Extracting Loadable Directives